 I focus on the terrain that influences how you feel and how well your body copes with treatment and recovery, and investigate the factors that could’ve led you to develop cancer in the first instance.
 I provide support across:

-Blood sugar regulation and metabolic health (including insulin and IGF-1 signalling) and how this may impact on any treatment side effects as well as influence a cancer process
+Blood sugar regulation and metabolic health (using blood tests to measure markers such as Fasting Glucose, Hba1c, Fasting insulin and IGF-1 signalling) and how these may impact on any treatment side effects as well as influence a cancer process.
+Read more on this topic here.

-Inflammation and immune resilience - to support your body as a result of treatment as well as provide targetted nutrition strategies for improving immune system health and reducing inflammation.
+Inflammation and immune resilience - to support your body as a result of treatment as well as provide targeted nutrition strategies for improving immune system health and reducing inflammation.
+Testing can also help ascertain the level of inflammation in your body.

 Gut terrain and the microbiome, - supporting digestion, nutrient absorption, and microbial diversity.
 Most of the immune system lives in the gut, but treatment can also impact on the complex bacterial environment even long after treatment finishes - I provide support at all stages.

-Personalised Supplement reviews & safety, including interaction checks and what’s appropriate during chemo, radiotherapy, immunotherapy or hormone therapy
+Personalised supplement reviews & safety, including interaction checks and what’s appropriate during chemo, radiotherapy, immunotherapy or hormone therapy.
+Most standard of care don’t provide even basic nutrient testing such as Vitamin D - which is vital for helping fight cancer - read more here.

 Genetics & epigenetics – using testing insights to inform personalised nutrition strategies